mrinalpande/Space-Invaders/README.md

 Artwork: Mrinal Pande

+Sound: Create your own sound at http://www.bfxr.net/

 This is a basic space invader game.
 Learning the basics of game development and learning the engine and its capabilities.
 All the images imported are in images folder.
+The sounds used are in the sounds folder.
 To run you'll have to download love2d engine and just drop the folder onto the love2d.

 Global Section: